LEGOAI-TECHNOLOGIES/legoai_community_accelerator/README.md

-        input_path (str): raw dataset path for training ( required ) gt_path (str): ground truth path for the datatype for all the columns in one single file (required) model_version (str): model version to save under for trained finalized model i.e. ( encoders , and classifier) ( default current date)
+        input_path (str): raw dataset path for training ( required ) gt_path (str): ground truth path for the datatype for all the columns in one single file (required) model_version (str): model version to save under for trained finalized model i.e. ( encoders , and classifier) ( default current date) output_path (str): final output path to save all models, features, and reports ( default will be 'datatype_identification_training')
         Returns
         -------
         tuples: class report and prediction result of test and validation dataset